pioneers/website/software/robot_api.md

 <div id="set_servo" class="tab-pane fade" markdown="1">
 ### Robot.set_value(device_name, param, value) <span style="font-variant: small-caps">servo</span>

-Sets a parameter on a device using the specified value
+Sets a `parameter` on a `device` using the specified `value`

-The device being specified is a **`Servo`**
+The `device` being specified is a **Servo**

-parameters and valid values for a **`Servo`:**
+`parameters` and valid `values` for a **Servo:**

 `“servo0”` - <span style="font-variant: small-caps">float</span> from -1 to 1

 `“servo1”` - <span style="font-variant: small-caps">float</span> from -1 to 1

-Changing values for the `Servo` spins the servo to an angle based on the value entered.
+Changing values for the **Servo** spins the servo to an angle based on the value entered.
 The values -1 and 1 each refer to the maximum position of the servo in one direction.
 Any fraction of these values would set the servo to an angle proportional to the maximum positions.
 For example, if we described our minimum position to be 0°, and our maximum to be 180°, then 1 would set the servo to 180°, -1 would set the servo to 0°, and -0.5 would set it to be 45°.
 </div>
 <div id="set_teamflag" class="tab-pane fade" markdown="1">
 ### Robot.set_value(device_name, param, value) <span style="font-variant: small-caps">team flag</span>

-Sets a parameter on a device using the specified value
+Sets a `parameter` on a `device` using the specified `value`

-The device being specified is a **`Team Flag`**
+The `device` being specified is a **Team Flag**

-parameters and valid values for a **`Team Flag`**:
+`parameters` and valid `values` for a **Team Flag**:

 `“s1”` <span style="font-variant: small-caps">boolean</span>